faucetsdn/udmi/docs/pubber.md

 ## Configuration

-The `local/pubber.json` file configures the key cloud parameters needed for operation (the actual values in the file shold match your GCP setup):
+The `local/pubber.json` file configures the key cloud parameters needed for operation (the actual values in the file should match your GCP setup):
 <pre>
 ~/daq$ <b>cat local/pubber.json</b>
 {